spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/navigation-multilevel/README.md

 # navigation-multilevel (molecule)

-Create a list of navigation items with possibility to do it recursively.
+Creates a list of navigation items with possibility to do it recursively.